 Elizabeth ‘Liz’ Lazarus is deeply engaged in philanthropy and the social sector.
 She has been involved with Fairfield County’s Community Foundation’s Fund for Women & Girls since 2013 and currently serves as the Chair of the Steering Committee and is also a member of the community foundation’s board of directors.

-Mark McCall is a Managing Director of Lime Rock Partners, a private equity investment firm focused on the upstream oil and gas sectors.
-Recently he returned from a leave of absence from the firm to accept a Presidential appointment, serving as the Executive Director of the Loan Programs Office at the U.S. Department of Energy in the Obama administration.
+Mark McCall is a Managing Director of Lime Rock New Energy, a private equity investment firm focused on investing in companies that provide products and services for the renewable energy industry, energy efficiency, and the decarbonization of transportation.
+Recently he returned from a leave of absence from the firm to accept a Presidential appointment, serving as the Executive Director of the Loan Programs Office at the U.S. Department of Energy during the Obama administration.

 Through is work with several organizations, Pat has been instrumental in providing best in class co-educational STEM programs to more than 10,000 inner city youth in Bridgeport, South Norwalk and Stamford.
 Drawing upon his experience as a retired CFO and CPA, Pat also volunteers during tax season for the IRS Volunteer Income Tax Assistance Program to provide free tax preparation to over 3,000 residents in our community.

 After a long career as a private equity and venture capital advisor and investor, in 2019 Peter became the President and CEO of Advance CT, Connecticut’s economic development organization focused on business recruitment and retention.
 Prior to leading AdvanceCT, Peter was Co-Head of Venture Capital at Aberdeen Standard Investments.